 How much content should you be creating for each social platform?

 Create amazing content using a variety of available online content creation tools that we discussed before.
-Pay attention to formats that work best on each platform:
+Pay attention to the formats that work best on each platform:

 If you want to scale your content production and work more efficiently, you need a comprehensive solution.
 With Emplifi, you can easily manage all your social media content for each day, week, or month.
-You will be able to save time by having your team schedule and publish posts with images, videos, and user mentions directly within the calendar.
+You’ll be able to save time by having your team schedule and publish posts with images, videos, and user mentions directly within the calendar.

 Additionally, thanks to the visual layout of the calendar, you will be able to get an instant overview of your social media content.